By Corky Cootes

-Another crucial aspect of successful unclaimed property reporting is knowing the different dormancy periods for your properties.
+Being familiar with the applicable dormancy periods is crucial for a successful unclaimed property program.
 A dormancy period is the length of time that you must hold a property before escheating it to the state, and it typically begins on the date that the funds were first payable.
 Of course every state has a different set of dormancy periods, and of course they are all subject to change.

 The standard dormancy period is three years for most states, but over a third use a five-year standard.
 Certain property types often have longer or shorter dormancy periods.
 For example, government-related funds and utility deposits often have shorter periods, typically a year.
 The majority of states also use a one-year dormancy for payroll and commissions.
 Money orders and travelers checks almost always have longer dormancy periods.